englandrp/Kinect2-Data-Transmitter/README.md

 "Kinect2 Data Transmitter is an update of KinectDataTransmitter, a .net4 project that reads the data from the kinect device and sends it over IPC to your Unity3D process.
 It helps to bind both the Microsoft Kinect SDK and Unity without going through wrapping native code."

-Here's a Unity project showing how it works: http://bit.ly/1hWzRhn